AdobeDocs/dynamic-media-classic.en/help/using/publishing-master-images.md

 ## Mark primary images for publish {#marking-master-images-for-publish}

 Primary images must be marked for publish for them to be copied to Dynamic Media Image Servers.
-You can mark your primary images for publish in the Browse Panel by clicking **[!UICONTROL Mark for Publish]** icon.
+You can mark your primary images for publish in the Browse Panel by selecting **[!UICONTROL Mark for Publish]** icon.
 You can also mark images for publish when you upload them to Adobe Dynamic Media Classic.

 ## Publish your primary images {#publishing-your-master-images}